gfranko/amdclean/README.md

 * As a client-side library

-**Note:** AMDclean does not have any module ordering logic, so if you do not use the RequireJS optimizer you need to find another solution for resolving module dependencies before your files can be "cleaned".
+**Note:** AMDclean does not have any module ordering logic, so if you do not use the RequireJS optimizer then you need to find another solution for resolving module dependencies before your files can be "cleaned".

 ###AMDclean with the RequireJS Optimizer